awsdocs/aws-organizations-docs/doc_source/orgs_tagging_abac.md

 For more information about how to use this element, see [Controlling access for IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_iam-tags.html#access_iam-tags_control-principals) and [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principaltag](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principaltag) in the *IAM User Guide*\.

-## Check the tags that are included as parameters in the request<a name="tbac-request"></a>
+## Check the tags that are included as parameters in the request<a name="abac-request"></a>

-Several operations enable you to specify tags in the request\.
+Several operations enable you to specify tags as part of the request\.
 For example, when you create a resource you can specify the tags that are attached to the new resource\.
 You can specify a `Condition` element that uses `aws:TagKeys` to allow or deny the operation based on whether a specific tag key, or a set of keys, is included in the request\.
 This comparison operator doesn't care what value the tag contains\.
 It only checks whether a tag with the specified key is present\.

 To check the tag key, or a list of keys, specify a `Condition` element with the following syntax: